marissakrantz/README-generator/README.md

 ## Description

-> This is a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package].
+> This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

  ## Table of Contents
   - [Description](#description)